 > Under the Income Tax Act, 1961

 As per Explanation 2 to Sec.
-9(1)(vi) of Income Tax Act Royalty means consideration (including any lump sum consideration but excluding consideration which would be the income of the recipient chargeable under the head capital gains) for:
+9(1)(vi) of Income Tax Act “royalty” means consideration (including any lump sum consideration but excluding any consideration which would be the income of the recipient chargeable under the head “Capital gains”) for—

-iii.
-The use of any patent, invention, model, design, secret formula or process or trade mark of similar property;
+(iii) the use of any patent, invention, model, design, secret formula or process or trade mark or similar property ;

-iva.
-The use or right to use, any industrial, commercial or scientific equipment but not including the amount referred to in sec.
-44BB.
+(iva) the use or right to use any industrial, commercial or scientific equipment but not including the amounts referred to in section 44BB;

-v.
-The transfer of all or any rights (including the granting of licence) in respect of any copyright, literary, artistic or scientific work including films or video tapes for use in connection with television or tapes for use in connection with radio broadcasting, but including consideration for the sale, distribution or exhibition of cinematographer films, or
+(v) the transfer of all or any rights (including the granting of a licence) in respect of any copyright, literary, artistic or scientific work including films or video tapes for use in connection with television or tapes for use in connection with radio broadcasting, but not including consideration for the sale, distribution or exhibition of cinematographic films ; or

-vi.
-The render in of any service in connection with the activities referred to in sub-clauses (i) to (v);
+(vi) the rendering of any services in connection with the activities referred to in sub-clauses (i) to (iv), (iva) and (v).

 The following points comes out in respect of the above definition of royalty under the Act:

 i.
 Royalty has been defined in an exhaustive manner with the result that what is not covered within the meaning of royalty as defined, will not be regarded as royalty for the purposes of the Act, even if the same is covered by the general/ natural meaning of the term ‘royalty’.